nike-clone-sdc-dr-oettenger/Bryan-you-may-like/README.md

 ## 3.0 Log

 ### Issue Complaints
 1. At first I was going to use Postgres, but for some reason, I wasn't able to grasp how it worked.
 I tried for a few days, but couldn't figure it out.
 I did some research and there is a "knex" SQL query builder that I looked into and tried using that, but couldn't figuer it out.
-In the end, I decided to just use Mysql since I was a bit more familiar with it
+In the end, I decided to just use Mysql since I was a bit more familiar with it.
+It ended up being okay.

 2. My